ansys/pystk/doc/source/api/ansys/stk/core/graphics/ISurfaceMeshPrimitive.rst

 ISurfaceMeshPrimitive
 =====================

-.. py:class:: ISurfaceMeshPrimitive
+.. py:class:: ansys.stk.core.graphics.ISurfaceMeshPrimitive

    object

    A triangle mesh primitive for meshes on the surface that need to conform to terrain.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ISurfaceMeshPrimitive

 Overview
 --------